-Q: Is clarified butter healthy?
+Q: Is ghee healthy?

-Butter is a dairy product made from churning milk until the buttermilk (liquids) separates from the butterfat (solids).
+As a little refresher, butter is a dairy product made from churning milk until the buttermilk (liquids) separates from the butterfat (solids).
 It’s this solid part that’s known as butter, the creamy yellow product that pretty much makes anything and everything taste better.

 After skimming off the top protein layer, you’re able to pour off and separate the liquid fat layer.